Mudjimba, Queensland: Education

 There are no schools in Mudjimba.
-The nearest primary school is Pacific Paradise State School in neighbouring Pacific Paradise to the west.
-The nearest secondary school is Maroochydore State High School in Maroochydore to the south.
+The nearest government primary school is Pacific Paradise State School in neighbouring Pacific Paradise to the west.
+The nearest government secondary school is Maroochydore State High School in Maroochydore to the south.

 Transport

-Sunshine Coast Airport is located adjacent to the suburb; the Sunbus depot is near the airport.
+Sunshine Coast Airport is located adjacent to the suburb.
+Kinetic Sunshine Coast have a depot near the airport.

+Only a small fraction of residents, approximately 0.2%, rely on public transport for their daily commute to work or school, while households typically have an average of 2 vehicles each.

 Amenities

 Mudjimba Community Hall is 41 Cottonwood Street (26.6188°S 153.0960°E).
 The hall is operated by the Mudjimba Residents' Association and is available for hire.